lbdyck/whoson/README.md

 # Title for WHOSON

-WHOSON is a TSO command, written in REXX, that will generate a report of all, or selected, TSO users on all the systems within the SYSPLEX.
+WHOSON is a TSO command, written in REXX, that will generate a report of all, or selected, TSO and SSH users on all the systems within the SYSPLEX.

 ## Installation